AzJRC/OpenSource-SecOps/cti/CTI_DEMO.md

 #### Step 1: Identify ELEMENTS, FUNCTIONS, and ASSETS of the organization

+> [!TIP]
+> Use [Red Hat's PIR Process v1.1 Template](https://docs.google.com/spreadsheets/d/1lnZOGX6Shm4NoT06APeRPXe4jEX0dCWDXTrmm60aOa8/edit?usp=sharing) to document the ELEMENTS

-Before mocking up any PIR, [RedHat PIR Framework v1.1](https://github.com/redhat-infosec/priority-intelligence-requirements-dev/tree/main) recommends identifying the **ELEMENTS** of the organization, derive the **FUNCTION**, and then map to its supporting **ASSETS**.
+We start by reading [RedHat PIR Framework v1.1](https://github.com/redhat-infosec/priority-intelligence-requirements-dev/tree/main).
+In this methodology, we need to identify the **ELEMENTS** of the organization, derive the **FUNCTION**, and then map to its supporting **ASSETS**.

-In short, the **ELEMENTS** are **keywords** that represents
+In Red Hat's documentation, the **ELEMENTS** are defined as **keywords, topics, or sentences** (derived from high-level strategic document) that represent:

 - The organization **identity**
 - The organization **strategy**
 - The organization **mission** and **vision**

+> [!INFO]
+> Altough it is supposed that the ELEMENTS are derived from high-level strategic documents, it is also true that these information can be derived from stakeholder engagements, interviews, and meetings.

-The **FUNCTION** of an element is a short phrase or keyword that provides context about what has to be secured about that ELEMENT to mantain it.
+Next, the **FUNCTION** of an element is a short phrase or keyword that provides context about what has to be **protected about that ELEMENT** to mantain it.
 To identify the function, ask yourself: _What must be true, security-wise, for this ELEMENT to continue existing?_

-Finally, the **ASSETS** are the actual, tangible or non-tangible component in the organization that support (keeps alive) that abstract ELEMENT.
+Finally, the **ASSETS** are the actual, tangible or non-tangible components in the organization that support the ELEMENT.

 > [!INFO]
-> Using the AI generated case, an identity-related **ELEMENT** could be _"real-time payment orchestration and embedded finance for e-commerce and marketplaces"_.
-The **FUNCTION** could be _"high-availability services"_.
-Finally, the supporting **ASSET** could be _"Application Programming Interfaces"_.
+> Using the AI generated case, an identity-related **ELEMENT** could be _"Real-time payment orchestration and embedded finance for e-commerce and marketplaces"_.
+Then, the **FUNCTION** could be _"Ensuring the continuous availability of the orchestration and embedded finance services"_.
+Finally, the supporting **ASSET** could be _"Propietary Software and APIs"_.

+In summary, each step MUST narrow your focus.
+From an abastract idea (the ELEMENT) to a security-meaningul idea (the FUNCTION), to finally an actual tangible thing that MUST be protected (ASSETS)

-If we were to try identify the ELEMENTS of the organization, the Red Hat methodology suggest asking the following questions:
+So, the first step is to identify the ELEMENTS of the organization.
+Red Hat (and other sources) suggest asking the following questions:

 - What features define your organization?
 - What makes your organization unique?